Next Start

 How Do You Become a CNC Machinist?

 Becoming a CNC machinist requires proper education and training.
-After earning your high school diploma or GED, you will most likely need to complete a CNC machinist training program as the one offered by Universal Technical Institute at its NASCAR Technical Institute campus.
+After earning your high school diploma or GED, you will most likely need to complete a CNC machinist training program such as the one offered by Universal Technical Institute at its NASCAR Technical Institute campus.

 UTI’s 36-week CNC Machining Technology program provides the hands-on training and high-tech skills needed to prepare for a career as a CNC machinist.1